Emily Mills: My Story

 Online Courses Launch

 The first official online course launched in October 2018.
 Sketchnote Academy online courses are deep dives on specific aspects of sketchnoting, like drawing or developing your Visual Library.
-More courses are being added every year, and you have the opportunity to help influence what courses come next via this quick survey.
+More courses are being added every year.
 My hope is for everyone who wants to learn more about sketchnoting to be able to do so through my online courses, books, and in-person workshops.